Stemt/hm.h/README.md

 This single header library seeks to provide a very simple, quick and easy to use hashmap implementation.
 This library does not aim to be the fastest nor most memory efficient hashmap implementation.
-It rather aims to be as easy to use and minimalist as possible, while ramaining useful to more advanced users.
+It rather aims to be as easy as possible to use while ramaining useful to more advanced users.

+For a performance comparison to other c libraries see [hashmap_benchmarks](https://github.com/Stemt/hashmap_benchmarks).

 ## Usage